czero-cc/SCAPO/README.md

 ## ✨ Features That'll Make You Say "Finally!"

-- 🕷️ **Intelligent Browser Scraping** - No API keys.
-No BS.
+- 🕷️ **Intelligent Browser Scraping** - No API keys needed.
 Just pure browser automation magic.
 - 🧠 **LLM-Powered Extraction** - Your selected LLMs read the internet so you don't have to.
 - 🎯 **Automatic Categorization** - Text, image, video, audio models all organized nicely.
 - 🔌 **Claude Desktop Integration** - MCP server that just works™️